 Not Declaring Capital Gains Tax: Will You Get Caught?

-Capital gains tax (CGT) applies when you sell or dispose of an asset that’s increased in value.
+Capital gains tax (CGT) applies when you sell or dispose of an asset that has increased in value.
 It’s the gain you’ve made that’s taxed, not the total amount you receive.
-Many people wonder if they can avoid declaring these gains and if HMRC will find out.
-Let’s look at the risks and realities of not declaring CGT.
+Many people wonder if they can avoid declaring these gains and whether HMRC will find out.

 What counts as a capital gain?